vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 - `v-expansion-panel-header` has been renamed to `v-expansion-panel-title`.
 - `v-expansion-panel-content` has been renamed to `v-expansion-panel-text`.
 - `v-expansion-panel` now has `text` and `title` props that can be used instead of subcomponents.

+### v-card

+- Content is no longer allowed to overflow card or use higher `z-index` values to display on top of elements outside the card.
+To disable this behavior, use `<v-card style="overflow: initial; z-index: initial">`